Extending global-local view alignment for self-supervised learning with remote sensing imagery: Experiments

 \subsection{Change Detection on OSCD}

-The Onera Satellite Change Detection (OSCD) is a benchmark dataset of which the images are collected from Sentinel-2 satellites.
-It focuses primarily on urban growth and disregards natural changes \cite{daudt2018urban}.
+OSCD is a benchmark dataset of which the images are collected from Sentinel-2, which mainly focuses on urban growth and disregards natural changes \cite{daudt2018urban}.
 Change detection is a fundamental problem in the field of earth observation image analysis.
 The input is a pair of images captured at the same location, while the label is a mask map highlighting the change parts.
 It is a binary classification task in which labels are assigned to each pixel based on a series of images sampled at different times: change (positive) or no change (negative).
-The results are measured by F1 Score, precision and recall.
+The results are measured by F1 Score, precision, and recall in this experiments.

-\textbf{Implementation Details } The OSCD dataset is divided into fourteen and ten pairs for training and validation separately, as recommended by prior research \cite{daudt2018urban, manas2021seasonal}.
+\textbf{Implementation Details } The OSCD dataset is divided into 14 and 10 pairs for training and validation separately, as recommended by prior research \cite{daudt2018urban, manas2021seasonal}.
 In addition, the categories of change and unchanged in this dataset are unbalanced due to the property of the task.
 We use the same U-net architecture as SeCo for the change detection task, which employ the pre-trained backbone models to extract features as the encoder in the U-net.
 We apply the pre-trained WRN-50-2 and ResNet-50 backbone models as the encoder and select the first convolution layer, and Layer 1 to 4 as the copy and cropping layers.
 As for the decoder module, it is constructed to rebuild an image with the same width and height as the input.
 And the input and output sizes of its layers are set according to the input and output of the specific encoder layers, in order to concatenate them in the direction of the channel.
 Upsampling here is achieved by interpolate function, which can be understood simply as a technology to increase the resolution of the output.
 The last layer of the U-net is a $1\times 1$ convolutional layer, which is used to map the channel of the feature vector to the number of output classes.
 During fine-tuning, in order to avoid overfitting, only the U-net weights are updated.
-In this task, the pre-trained WRN are fine-tuned with a batch size of $32$ and learning rate of $0.0006$.
-The loss function used is $BCEWithLogitsLoss + SoftDiceLoss$
+In this task, the pre-trained WRN are fine-tuned with a batch size of $32$ and a learning rate of $0.0006$.
+The loss function used for this task is $BCEWithLogitsLoss + SoftDiceLoss$.

 \textbf{Quantitative Results} \cref{table:OSCD_results} provides the results of DINO, DINO-MC, and DINO-TC with ResNet-50 and WRN-50-2 respectively, compared against some supervised and self-supervised baselines on OSCD dataset.
 The F1 score of DINO-MC with ResNet-50 is $5.52\%$ higher than that of SeCo and almost $3\%$ higher than that of DINO.
 When using WRN-50-2 as the backbone, the F1 score of DINO-MC is $5.76\%$ higher than that of SeCo and similar with DINO.
 It is no surprise that DINO-TP does not perform as well as DINO and DINO-MC, because DINO-TP receives images of the same location taken at different times as positive instances, so it aims to learn features that do not change over time, which is not very suitable for change detection task \cite{manas2021seasonal}.
 In the results of OSCD task, the backbones pre-trained in DINO-MC can capture the subtle differences of image changes over time after a simple fine-tuning on the change detection dataset, which indicates that DINO-MC is able to learn general and effective features using only very simple data augmentation methods.